Package 'ropenblas'

 Details

 The NEWS.html file contains the main changes from the recently released versions of the R language.
 The goal is to facilitate the query by invoking it directly from the R command prompt.
 The rnews function is analogous to the news function of the utils package.
-However, using the news command in a terminal style bash shell is possible to receive a message like:
+However, using the news command in a terminal style bash shell, it is possible to receive a message like:

 news()